wilas/vbkick/docs/POSTINSTALL.md

  - easy way for tuning box/PC after installation (tuning.sh as an example)
  - allow run postinstall commands many times (e.g puppet repo is unavailalble, then try later again)
  - works with all Unix/Linux systems
- - allow upgrade already exisiting VM, e.g. install new GuestAdditions, new KDE version, etc. (build new VM is not needed)
+ - allow upgrade already exisiting VM, e.g. install new GuestAdditions, new KDE version, etc. (building the new VM is not needed)
  - easy way to play with already existing vanilla machine and test postinstall scripts before release to production